jlee400/jlee400.github.io/_posts/2025-04-15-worldtradepjt.md

 $$

 Calcualting this formula, finally it is available to obtain the m x m order virtual trade matrix T by further merging each country (region) by industry.
-> The diagonal element of the matrix T represents the virtual water consumption of the > products produced by the countries (regions), whereas the non-diagonal elements are
-> the virtual water import and export trade.
+> The diagonal element of the matrix T represents the virtual water consumption of the products produced by the countries (regions), whereas the non-diagonal elements are the virtual water import and export trade. _Deng et al (2021)_

 This study considers non-diagonal elements, $t^{rs}(r \ne s) indicates the bilateral trade volume between country r and s, inferring the virtual export from country r to s, or import from country r to s.